xsdk-project/MathPackagesTraining2023/_lessons/pumi/lesson.md

 use a file transfer utility (e.g., `scp`, `rsync`, `putty`, etc.) to copy the ones you generated to your local machine.

----

-This concludes the day time hands-on.
-In the evening you'll have an opportunity to repeat these steps and follow two additional steps before running the adaptive analysis.

----

 ## Partitioning

 Efficient parallel execution requires equally distributing the units of work among the